kappapiana/howtos/git.md

     git commit --amend

 Now you can merge your branch back into the master, if you are happy with the changes.

 ## The hard way

-Otherwise, you could do something harder.
+Otherwise, you could do something harder (absolutely not advisable).

 - checkout the branch you want to clean up.
 - return (soft) to the last good commit